cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-04-06-amp-search-jekyll.md

 The final version of the search bar can be seen in the following video.
 The search bar filters the posts at every key stroke.
-An additional AMP event is called to place the window at the top of the list results and the amp list height is controlled by the number of posts that are shown.
+An additional AMP event is called to place the window at the top of results list and the amp list height is controlled by the number of posts that are shown.

 The search bar is always visible using a `position: fixed` css property.